gsamokovarov/web-console/README.markdown

 ```

 After you save the `Gemfile` changes, make sure to run `bundle install` and
-restart your server for the _Web Console_ to take affect.
+restart your server for the _Web Console_ to kick in.

 By default, it should be available in your development environment under
 `/console`.
 The route is not automatically mounted in a production environment